-If you’re anything like me and live in a warm climate, by the time summer hits you’ll just want to give your veggie patch all away.
-The summer garden means the bugs move in, keeping up with the watering is a full time job and things get suffer from severe sun stress OR on the other end of the scale it non stop rains and everything gets waterlogged and covered with fungal diseases.
+If you're anything like me and live in a warm climate, by the time summer hits you'll just want to give your veggie patch all away.
+The summer garden means the bugs move in.
+If it's dry, keeping up with the watering is a full time job and things get suffer from severe sun stress OR on the other end of the scale it non stop rains and everything gets waterlogged and covered with fungal diseases.

 In warm climates, summer can be the equivalent of those who experience extreme low temperatures in the depths of winter.
 You just give up and go inside (in front of the air con instead of by the fireplace).